methodphoto/methodphoto/lip2025/index.md

 ## John Tolliday

-John works in film and digital covering numerous genres which include Landscape, Portrait, Astrophotography and Photomicroscopy.
+John works in film and digital covering numerous genres which include Landscape, Portrait and Astrophotography

 More recently, alternative processes have been used in his creative work.
 He is based in the UK and USA.

 **Instagram:** @johnphotographerartist<br />
-**Website:** artybollocks.com
+**Website:** johntolliday.myportfolio.com - QR

 ## Derek Cottrell